Xiaolong-6/iv_fitter_webui_mvp/docs/DATA_IMPORT_EXPORT.md

 - metrics, warnings, equations, and software version;
 - curve arrays sufficient to redraw plots.

-Parameter CSV export is a convenience view, not the archival format.
+Parameter CSV export is a convenience view.
 JSON is the archival format.